FabioPINO/science-docs/index.md

 ### I have a dream...

 **Science Docs** is a collection of **projects**, **tutorials** and **study notes** that are the product of most of my passion that I have for life, Universe and everything else.
 They are aimed for explorers and experimenters who are willing to study scientific or engineering subjects with what Richard Feynman called *"the pleasure of finding things out"*.

-I have a dream that the PDFs will now enrich your journey through learning.
+I have a dream that the PDFs will now enrich your journey through learning and discovery.

 -----------------------